freedomofpress/encryption-works/encryption_works.md

 ### Setup

-The easiest way to start using Tor is to download and install the [Tor Browser Bundle](https://www.torproject.org/download/download-easy.html.en).
+The easiest way to start using Tor is to download and install the [Tor Browser](https://www.torproject.org/download/download-easy.html.en).
 Once you download and install it, you'll see that it works like any other web browser but is a little bit slower, since your traffic is being routed through the Tor network to provide you with anonymity.

 Some countries, such as [China](https://blog.torproject.org/blog/torprojectorg-blocked-gfw-china-sooner-or-later) and [Iran](https://blog.torproject.org/blog/iran-blocks-tor-tor-releases-same-day-fix) block Tor because, by design, Tor exit nodes are public.
 It's possible to get around this by using what are known as [bridges](https://bridges.torproject.org/) — unlisted relays which may be less likely to be blocked by ISPs and/or governments.